Our past years of representing insurance companies taught us a thing or two about how they work behind the scenes. Let our experience work for you.

 Life insurance typically does not cover a policyholder until a certain amount of time has passed, usually two years after they initiate the policy.
 This timeframe is known as the “contestable period,” and if a policyholder dies during this time, the insurer is not legally required to pay benefits to their designated beneficiary.
 To make matters worse, the process of filing a claim is often so complicated that many policyholders do not know what steps to take to expedite this period.

 This, unfortunately, means insurance companies—even those overseen by ERISA—often deny claims based on the smallest filing mistakes.
 Some companies even go as far as to deny a claim without telling the beneficiary of the policyholder a mistake exists or a specific document has not been received.

-Life insurance companies deny benefits claims for a myriad of reasons, but one of the most common reasons is omission.
+Life insurance companies deny benefits claims for a myriad of reasons, but one of the most common reasons is an omission.
 Often, if an insurance company believes a person forgot to disclose or intentionally omitted certain information when purchasing a policy, they have a right to deny the claim of their beneficiaries.